guyschaos/umundo/docs/BUILDING.md

 there.
 8. Open the solution with MS Visual Studio.
 Only <tt>Debug</tt> and <tt>Release</tt> builds are supported for now.

+### Cross Compiling

+Cross compiling for Android and iOS is best done with the <tt>build-umundo-*</tt> scripts in <tt>contrib</tt>.
+You have to make sure that CMake can find <tt>protoc-umundo-cpp-rpc</tt> and <tt>protoc-umundo-java-rpc</tt> on your system, both can be build and installed with a host-native (non cross-compiled) installation first.

+Cross Compiling for Android on Windows is possible but the process is not wrapped in a script yet.
+Have a look at the unix shell scripts to see what's needed.

 ## Build process

 We are using CMake to build uMundo for every platform.
 When <tt>cmake</tt> is invoked, it will look for a <tt>CMakeLists.txt</tt>